vercel/next.js/docs/advanced-features/static-html-export.md

 Running `npm run build` will generate an `out` directory.

-With `next export`, we build an HTML version of your app.
-At export time, we call [`getStaticProps`](/docs/basic-features/data-fetching.md#getstaticprops-static-generation) for each page that exports it, and pass the result to the page's component. `next export` will generate an HTML file for each page in your `pages` directory (or more for [dynamic routes](/docs/routing/dynamic-routes.md), where it will call [`getStaticPaths`](/docs/basic-features/data-fetching.md#getstaticpaths-static-generation) and generate pages based on the result).
+`next export` builds an HTML version of your app.
+During `next build`, [`getStaticProps`](/docs/basic-features/data-fetching.md#getstaticprops-static-generation) and [`getStaticPaths`](/docs/basic-features/data-fetching.md#getstaticpaths-static-generation) will generate an HTML file for each page in your `pages` directory (or more for [dynamic routes](/docs/routing/dynamic-routes.md).
+Then, `next export` will copy the already exported files into the correct directory. `getInitialProps` will generate the HTML files during `next export` instead of `next build`.

 For more advanced scenarios, you can define a parameter called [`exportPathMap`](/docs/api-reference/next.config.js/exportPathMap.md) in your [`next.config.js`](/docs/api-reference/next.config.js/introduction.md) file to configure exactly which pages will be generated.